ChloeZhou1997/personalwebpage/content/bookshelves/nietzscheGoodEvilPrelude1907.md

 -   I was attempated to read it faster then realize I can't understand anything if reading at that pace...
 So my current goal is to read at least one section a day and build a more solid understanding of the book.

+### <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-11-16 Wed&gt; </span></span> : Reading Progress : 2% {#reading-progress-2}

+-   Ch1S2, Nietzsches questions why the values have to steam from good but not from evil more destructive motives... but I don't understand the meaning of the _antithesis of value_ so I am very confused about the paragraph...

 ## By chapter {#by-chapter}